MP-18 Cybertron Gunner Streak

 The Fairlady 280Z-T is a top model from the S130 Fairlady Z range, equipped with over a 2 Litre “2800cc Litre 6 Cylinder OHC engine” and a “T-Bar roof”, the first glass roofed car in Japan.
 The long front nose and flat hood exhibits high power and the straight lined and curved design makes this an attractive sports car, synonymous with the Japanese sports cars of the 1980’s.
 The Cybertron Gunner Streak transformed into a Fairlady 280Z-T in the cartoon “Fight!
 Super Robot Lifeform Transformers!”, appearing with the two-tone colouring known as the “Reverse Manhattan” which was commonly seen on the S130 Fairlady Z’s at the time.
 Encountering one in real life you could have called one a Transformer.
 Many a fan must have had such a fantasy for such a cool car to really be a robot in disguise.
 Under supervision from Nissan Motor this product faithfully reproduces the stylish long nose, short deck design of the Fairlady 280Z-T. Reproducing the two-tone black and silver colouring draws out the charm of the innovative and sharp design which could not be replicated by toys at that time.
 The robot mode is faithful to the animation, reproducing the proportions, as well as the head and waist detailing which were different from Prowl.
 One of the attractions of Streak is that his shoulder cannons can be transformed into vehicle mode without the need to be removed.
 We’d like you to check this out with your own hands.

 The Fairlady Z was built with a view to capture the North American market, a sports car of which Japan is proud.
 The Fairlady Z 280Z received an overhaul and debuted in 1978 as the second generation of Fairlady Z. Its overall style has inherited the traditional image of the long nose and short deck with a sharp edged look.
 The front face of the grill enhances the integration with the car body and its aerodynamic characteristics made this a leading sports car in Japan at the time.
-The engine is a 2800cc L type straight cylinder with an overhead camshaft.
+The installed engine is a 2800cc L-type inline 6 cylinder overhead camshaft engine.
 Delivering 145 horsepower it is almost like driving a car with a much larger engine.
 Its rear suspension uses a semi-trailing arm which improves performance and comfort.
 This became the first domestic car to adopt the “T-bar roof”.
 A Japanese sports coupe which has attracted the interest of many car lovers both domestically and overseas.

 ■ Full Length: 4620mm